 Basic remuneration and performance-linked remuneration (monetary remuneration) are paid monthly during a Director's term of office, and remuneration linked to business performance (stock compensation) is paid when a Director retires.
+However, for retiring Directors, performance-linked remuneration (monetary remuneration) shall be paid in a lump sum at their retirement for the purpose of demonstrating maximum incentive function.

-(b) Outside Directors and Directors Who Are Audit and Supervisory Committee Members In consideration of their responsibilities, the remuneration of outside directors and directors who are Audit and Supervisory Committee members consists of basic remuneration only.
+(b) Outside Directors and Directors Who Are Audit and Supervisory Committee Members

+In consideration of their responsibilities, the remuneration of outside directors and directors who are Audit and Supervisory Committee members consists of basic remuneration only.